Fitzroy (1912): Shipwreck

-Passengers on board

 The Marine Court inquiry

 Out of 35 persons on board at the time, 31 were drowned, including the master and all the officers.

 The Court was informed that the Fitzroy left Coffs Harbor for Sydney on the afternoon of Saturday, 25 June.
 During the night the weather became bad and the vessel ran into a cyclonic storm.
 A large quantity of water came aboard at about half past 6 o'clock on Sunday morning, and thereupon the vessel took a list to port which gradually increased.
 Later water was found to be pouring in, apparently from an open ash shoot and from a porthole which had been smashed.
 Attempts were made to jettison the cargo but there was no steam available for the winches.
 The engineer announced that the position was hopeless.
 Boats were got in readiness for launching but, as it seemed that they would be overturned or smashed if launched, the captain thought it best to let them float off as the vessel sank.
 At about 8 o'clock the vessel capsized.
 Two of the boats with people in them floated off, but one immediately sank.

 The Court found that everything possible was done to preserve the vessel and the lives of the passengers and crew.
 It could not discover from the evidence that there had been any misconduct or error of judgment on the part of the captain or officers.
 In the opinion of the Court the writer got into the stokehold but by what means excepting by stress of weather, it was unable to say.